Line 11 (Guangzhou Metro): Construction

 The full circle line, excluding the national railway interchange stations at Guangzhou East Railway Station and Guangzhou Railway Station (for overhauls of these two railway stations), opened on 28 December 2024.
 Guangzhou East Railway Station opened on 29 September 2025.
-Guangzhou Railway Station will not open in the near term due to railway station renovation requirements.
+The opening date of Guangzhou Railway Station has not yet been determined due to cooperation with railway station renovation requirements.